Save up to 25%… Shop Our Birthday Sale Now!

 Ghost moth caterpillars themselves are not endangered.
 However, the Cordyceps sinensis fungi that infect and grow out of the corpses of ghost moth caterpillars is an endangered species and highly restricted.

-Their endangered status is down to over exploitation for use in traditional medicines, as well as an ever-changing climate in the wild harvesting regions.
+Their endangered status is due to overexploitation for use in traditional medicines, as well as an ever-changing climate in the wild harvesting regions.

 19. Does the Cordyceps Fungus Only Infect Caterpillars?

-While ghost moth caterpillars are prone to infection by Cordyceps sinenis, they aren’t the only victims.
+While ghost moth caterpillars are prone to infection by Cordyceps sinensis, they aren’t the only victims.

-Other species of Cordyceps also parasitizes the insect orders Hymenoptera, Hemiptera, and Coleoptera.
+Other species of cordyceps also parasitize the insect orders Hymenoptera, Hemiptera, and Coleoptera.
 The following table highlights the various features of these insect orders.

 Orders of insects that can become infected with various species of Cordyceps spores.